Neighbor describes Garden City shooting that left off-duty Detroit police officer dead

 The couple's neighbor, Douglas Fields, described what he knew about the shooting.

-Fields testified that Williams, 34, and Johnson, 35, were at a bar drinking with him and another couple while his son babysat.
+Fields testified that Williams, 34, and Johnson, 35, were at a bar drinking with him and another couple.
 He said they were drunk when they got home about 11 p.m.

 "I remember getting my son, hearing the gunshots, one or two at first, then a pause and a couple more, and I was going back across the street myself after I took my son back to my house," Fields said.